lorainelab/integrated-genome-browser/README.txt

 command line.

-Note that the following commands make use of the preferences file in igb_src/igb_prefs.xml.
+Note that the following commands make use of the preferences file in igb/src/igb_prefs.xml.
 If you have your own preferences file(s), edit the commands below.
+(Few users need an igb_prefs.xml file with IGB 4.02 or higher.)

+Running with ant:

+Use the ant task 'run' to run the program from within ant.

+'ant run'

 Running from the command line.
 Sample command:

-java -Xmx512m -classpath lib/xercesImpl.jar:lib/xml-apis.jar:lib/servlet.jar:lib/jetty.jar:genometry/genometry.jar:genoviz_sdk/genoviz.jar:igb.jar com.affymetrix.igb.IGB -prefs igb_src/igb_prefs.xml
+java -Xmx512m -classpath ext/xercesImpl.jar:ext/xml-apis.jar:ext/javax.servlet.jar:ext/org.mortbay.jetty.jar:ext/commons-logging.jar:genometry/genometry.jar:genoviz_sdk/genoviz.jar:igb.jar com.affymetrix.igb.IGB -prefs igb/src/igb_prefs.xml

 This sample command assumes that: